alexfansz/UdpPlayer/README.md

 # UdpPlayer
-An UDP media player for Android, based on google/ExoPlayer
+An UDP/TCP media player for Android, based on google/ExoPlayer